rakki194/cringe.live/content/en/docs/yiff_toolkit/comfyui/_index.md

 This formulation proves to be particularly powerful for several key reasons.
 First, it enables us to directly sample any timestep from the original image $x_0$ without having to calculate all intermediate steps.
 Additionally, it provides precise visibility into the ratio between signal and noise at each point in the process.
 Finally, this formulation makes the reverse process mathematically tractable, which is essential for training the model to denoise images effectively.

-With a sufficently large dataset, we can estimate the variance of the distributions of images (or latents).
+With a sufficiently large dataset, we can estimate the variance of the distributions of images (or latents).
 The variance represents the average "signal's energy" in the images.
-When adding two independant signals together, their variance adds up under the gaussion assumption.
+When adding two independent signals together, their variance adds up under the Gaussian assumption, often referred to in the context of Gaussian processes, which is a fundamental concept in probability theory and statistics.
+It assumes that a collection of random variables follows a multivariate normal distribution.
+This means that any finite subset of these variables will have a joint Gaussian distribution.
+The Gaussian assumption is named after Carl Friedrich Gauss, who introduced the Gaussian distribution, also known as the normal distribution.
+It allows for the modeling of complex, continuous phenomena using Gaussian processes.
+These processes are completely defined by their mean and covariance functions.
+The mean function represents the expected value of the process at any given point, while the covariance function describes how the values of the process at different points are related to each other.
+This assumption simplifies the analysis and computation of various statistical properties, making Gaussian processes a powerful tool for modeling and predicting real-world phenomena.

+Diffusion models, such as Denoising Diffusion Probabilistic Models (DDPM), rely on the assumption that the data distribution can be approximated by a Gaussian distribution at each step of the diffusion process.
+This assumption simplifies the mathematical formulation and allows for efficient sampling and generation of images.
+The Gaussian assumption ensures that the noise added at each step follows a normal distribution, making the process mathematically tractable and allowing for the use of well-established techniques in probability theory and statistics.

 This is important in the diffusion process, since the noise levels are also measured in terms of variance.
 After adding noise to the image, the Signal-to-Noise Ratio (SNR) is used to define how much useful signal is left over the noise background.
 This measure is independant of the total variance, thus any noising process can be remaped to a variance preserving process, meaning we add as much noise as we remove image energy.
 The dataset is often normalized to variance of 1 by removing the mean and dividing by the standard deviation.

 The process serves as the foundation for training our AI models.
 By understanding exactly how images are corrupted, we can teach the model to reverse this corruption during the generation process.

 #### Reverse Diffusion

-Something cool happens when the AI learns to reverse this process.
-It learns to:
+When the AI learns to reverse this process, it learns to:

 1. Start with pure noise
 2. Gradually remove the noise